MaxBezs/MaxBezs/README.md

 __OF AUTOMATION AND IMPROVE THE QUALITY OF HUMAN TREATMENT.__

 TO CONTACT MY<a href="https://www.instagram.com/max_bezs/">INSTAGRAM…</a>
-THERE ARE SOME 3D WORKS<a href="https://www.turbosquid.com/ru/Search/Artists/Max_Bezs">TURBO SQUID….</a>
+THERE ARE SOME 3D WORKS <a href="https://www.turbosquid.com/ru/Search/Artists/Max_Bezs">TURBO SQUID…</a>